peterthunder/Advanced-DBMS-Implementation/REPORT.md

 3) In the third phase, we implemented multi-threaded-execution.
 We also gathered statistics for each table we loaded as well as for each query we were about to execute.
 We used these statistics to optimize the query-execution by re-ordering the joins, thus reducing the amount of intermediate table results that are created while joining the tables.<br/>

-#### Extra optimizations we applied in the third part
+## Extra optimizations we applied in the third phase
-In the third part of the project we were tasked with carrying out extra optimizations to reduce the query-execution-time.<br/>
+In the third part of the project we worked on extra optimizations to reduce the query-execution-time.<br/>
+Those optimization where not inside the project guidelines.<br/>
-We implemented the following:<br/>
+We implemented the following extra optimizations:<br/>
 1) Multi-threaded SUM-calculation.<br/>
 2) Blocking the execution of individual queries which are guaranteed to produce zero-results.
 During statistics-gathering, when a filter of a query is guaranteed to produce zero-results, all other predicates will produce zero-results too, because the query is a connected-graph.<br/>
 3) Remove duplicate joins inside the queries.<br/>